II. Pathophysiology

 - Probe-to-Bone Test

-- Antibiotic Course: 7-14 days for mild infections (longer course may be needed in more severe infections)
+Antibiotic Course: 7-14 days for mild infections

 - Isolated Skin Ulcer without inflammation

-- No antibiotics required
+- No Antibiotics required

 - See Diabetic Foot Ulcer for wound management